brunovianna/yunetFaceDetection/Readme.md

 The versions are coded in the ofApp::setup() function.
 Different versions might require editing the code.

+After downloading, you must copy the file into the bin/data folder.
+Create the data folder if it doesn't exist.

 ### Expected behavior

 The camera starts, and a red square will be drawn around the faces found.